Dissected Till Plains

 The Dissected Till Plains are physiographic sections of the Central Lowlands province, which in turn is part of the Interior Plains physiographic division of the United States, located in southern and western Iowa, northeastern Kansas, the southwestern corner of Minnesota, northern Missouri, eastern Nebraska, and southeastern South Dakota.

-The Dissected Till Plains were formed by pre-Wisconsin glaciations during the Pre-Illinoian Stage.
+The Dissected Till Plains were formed during the Pre-Illinoian Stage.
 Glacial scouring and deposition by the Laurentide Ice Sheet and the later accumulation of loess during the Wisconsin Stage left behind the rolling hills and rich, fertile soils found today in the region.

 The region is also the western edge of the Corn Belt.